Pros and Cons of Employee Profit Sharing

 Companies must keep strict records and have a strict fiduciary responsibility for the plan.
 Plan documents are legal documents that must be followed exactly.
 Companies are free to change their plans, but they must do so with the proper oversight.

-Positives About Profit Sharing
+Pros of Profit Sharing

 The positive impact of profit sharing is that it sends the message that all of the employees are working together on the same team.
 The employees have the same goals and are rewarded equivalently to reinforce this shared service to customers.